 Maybe you have drums or other rhythm instruments to use to respond to the beat?

 This isn't "sit still and listen" music - it's is MOVEMENT music!

 Draw What You Hear

-Give your children this Draw What You Hear Sheet.
+Give your children the Draw What You Hear Sheet from this listening packet.
 Have them listen to the music and draw whatever comes to their minds.